monarch-initiative/mondo-ingest/docs/developer/workflows.md

 #### Makefile goals
 1. `slurp/%.tsv` and `slurp-%`: For a given ontology, determine all slurpable / migratable terms.
 That is, terms that are candidates for integration into Mondo.
 2. `slurp-all`: Runs slurp / migrate for all ontologies.
+3. `slurp-docs`: Creates a [page](../reports/migrate.md) listing 'n' migratable terms by ontology as well as and pages for each ontology with more detailed information.

 ## Mapping progress
 These workflows will create a [mapping progress report](../reports/unmapped.md) with statistics, with linked pages for each ontology that show unmapped terms.